-The computer engineering program at HBKU provides qualified undergraduate students with the opportunity to apply to a “4+1” accelerated path of study.
+The computer engineering program at HBKU provides qualified undergraduate students with the opportunity to apply to an accelerated path of study.

-It allows them to graduate with a Bachelor of Science degree in computer engineering, as well as a Master of Science degree in data science and engineering or a Master of Science degree in cybersecurity, within five years only, as opposed to the traditional six years.
+The study plan is designed to allow students to graduate with both a Bachelor of Science degree in Computer Engineering and a Master of Science in Data Science and Engineering, or a Master of Science degree in Cybersecurity, in five years instead of six.

 Students who are eligible for such an option will undergo extensive research training and will have the opportunity to enroll in research thesis work under the supervision of HBKU faculty.